borisnimcevic/tinytapeout-supercon25/docs/info.md

 This design prints my name on the 7-segment display.
 (The last letter is '.', just so there is an obvious break to the name, but there is always something lit up, so it is easier for debugging)

-Prints boris, dario and ivan.
+Prints boris, dario, ivan and natasa.

 ## How to test